camilb/kube-aws-secure/README.md

 #### kube-lego
 [Kube-Lego](https://github.com/jetstack/kube-lego) automatically requests certificates for Kubernetes Ingress resources from Let's Encrypt.

+#### fluentd-cloudwatch
+This add-on is based on [fluentd-kubernetes-daemonset](https://github.com/fluent/fluentd-kubernetes-daemonset) and can forward the container logs to CloudWatchLogs.

 #### Monitoring
 A easy to setup, in-cluster, monitoring solution using Prometheus is available [here](https://github.com/camilb/prometheus-kubernetes)